Frequently Asked Questions

 Is the retreat center wheel-chair accessible?

 Yes.
-We have one fully ADA-compliant guest room in the Main House.
+We have one fully ADA-compliant guest room.

 How do I pay for my retreat and when is payment due?

 If you are booking a group retreat for your church, team, or organization, our guest house staff will send you a contract to sign.
 We request a twenty-percent non-refundable deposit for group retreats, with the balance due at the time of the event.
 For individual and family retreats hosted by the retreat center, we require payment immediately.
-We will not hold your room until payment is made.
 Unfortunately, we cannot refund your payment if you cancel within two weeks of the retreat.

 How can I get to the retreat center?